Polio eradication: 2022

-There were 30 confirmed cases of WPV1 polio reported to WHO in 2022; endemic circulation continued in Afghanistan and Pakistan, with two and twenty cases respectively, while eight cases were recorded in Mozambique, the first cases in the country since 1992.
+In 2022, there were 30 confirmed cases of WPV1 reported to WHO, with 2 and 20 cases in Pakistan and Afghanistan respectively, while eight non-endemic cases were recorded in Mozambique, the first cases in the country since 1992.
 The Mozambique cases derived from the strain of Pakistani origin that caused two confirmed cases in Malawi in 2021.
-Pakistan had gone 15 months without a diagnosed WPV case before its first 2022 case, though the virus had been detected in environmental samples during the intervening period, and polio cases due to cVDPV2 had been seen in the interim.
+The cases in Pakistan were the first seen in the country in 15 months, though the virus had been detected in environmental samples during the intervening period.